imarranz/mcm/README.md

 ## Introduction

-The `mcm` function is a tool for analyzed different metrics from a confusion matrix.
+The `mcm` function is a simple tool for analyzed different metrics from a confusion matrix.
+Can be very useful to analyze the performance of a binary classification model.

 This function depends of `pandas` and the function `confusion_matrix` from `sklearn.metrics`.
+With `confusion_matrix` the True Negative (TN) cases, True Positive (TP) cases, False Negative (FN) cases and False Positive (FP cases are calculated).

 ```python